Mustafa-muftah/YouTube/README.md

 # YouTube
 search and filter functionality

+This is a small web app smiliar to youtube and its functionalities as search and filter consuming data from Youtube Api/V3 .

+This app is built by Vite module bundler.

+--> The app this not totally finised or in the perfect shape due to lack of time , Tests, enhancements, fix github actions workflow and husky precommit and UI fixes need to be done.

-To start the app run "yarn dev"
+-- run "yarn dev" to start the app

--- You need to generate youtube API-KEY and use inside the the searchActions.ts inside action creator dir in the appstate
+ You need to generate youtube API-KEY and use inside the the searchActions.ts inside action creator dir in the appstate

  folder instead of  ${process.env.API_KEY}.

-To test the app run "yarn test"
+-- run "yarn test" to execute a unit test

---  This app is built by Vite module bundler

--- The app this not totally finised or in the perfect shape due to lack of time , Tests and enhancements need to be done.

-(still working on it )

-This is a small web app smiliar to youtube and its functionalities as search and filter consuming data from Youtube Api/V3 .
+Unit tests in the project is for the components

+-- run "yarn test-ui" to execute E2E test

+E2E test is for screens

 ## App Tech Stack: